 Of course, with this seed mix, you'd attract a lot more bird species than just cardinals.

 You won't bother with squirrels because a large portion of the blend contains safflower seeds.
 But mixed up with B.O.S., they might come around the feeder to eat what they can.

 - Squirrels can't empty its content in a feeder

 - Attracts more birds than cardinals

-The good thing about this wild bird food is all the little birds love it and not just cardinals.
+The good thing about Wagner's wild bird food is all the little birds love it and not just cardinals.

 9. Lyric Fine Tunes No Waste Bird Seeds – No Waste Bird Seed Mix